ChadCooper06/React-Restaurant/project-files.md/pseudocode.md

         - this is only going to display the copyright info, the number again, and the tech it was created with

-# FUNCTIONALITY

-[] App.js file that has an App function that links the nav bar items and is the OUTLET [] Index.js file that has the render function
-[] Index.html that just has the needed HTML and the <div> named App [] connect API-import axios in a data.js file
-[] display a logo in header
-[] display hero pic
-[] display pics for each food item
-[] make the list a drop down one so that each dish only shows the name and price but clicking it makes it show the description as well
-[] create links for header and connect them to individual pages [] make header stay where it is at the top
-[] create local storage that sets the storage of JSON info [] useEffect for going from page to page and the drop downs